open-telemetry/opentelemetry-dotnet-instrumentation/docs/windows-service-instrumentation.md

 Var2=Value2
 ```

-Below is an example how instrumentation can be configured in PowerShell:
+Below is an example demonstrating how instrumentation can be configured
+in PowerShell (run as administrator):

 ```powershell
 $installationLocation = "C:\some\dir" # The path where you put the OTel .NET AutoInstrumentation binaries